Click on the above image to access an interactive BBC timeline of Hitler's life and career

-Using the Powerpoint on the Hitler Myth (left), your notes on Chaos + Consent (below) + your reading, plan out notes using the summary sheet (right) which address this initial question + establish how effective was Hitler in being Fuhrer...
+Using the Powerpoint on historical interpretations (top left) and further explanation on Kershaw's ideas of charismatic domination via the the Hitler Myth (bottom left), your notes on Chaos + Consent (below) + your reading from Lynch, plan out notes using the summary sheet (right) which address this initial question + establish how effective was Hitler in being Fuhrer...

 Aims + success of policy

 Hitler's Germany has often been associated with an economic miracle which saw the country recover from a catastrophic Great Depression in a matter of months.